english-blog/english-blog.github.io/_posts/2013-11-17-wake-up-at-5-AM-daily-48-day-challenge-results.md

 ### Was this Challenge Successful?

 A hell YES.
 This is not a challenge that needs to be completed and thrown away.
 This is a habit that should be developed and adhered to until the end of our life.
-I would follow an easy version of this challenge for the rest of my life. (hopefully)
+I would follow an easy version of this challenge for the rest of my life.

-Thanks to everyone who supported this challenge!